7 Powerful Ways to Upgrade Your Email Marketing Campaigns

 Giving your audience a voice — a say — in what they receive from you is a powerful way to build their trust and loyalty.
 You don’t want to do this if you can’t honor the advice you get, but if you ask strategic questions, it can work.

-Sometimes you may be tempted to create an external survey that people go to and fill out.
+Sometimes you may feel tempted to create an external survey that people fill out.
 Your welcome email is not the time for that.

 Instead, ask one specific question within your email that people answer by replying directly.
-This is one of those reasons why you don’t ever want to use a no-reply from address for your marketing emails.
+This is one of those reasons you never want to use a no-reply from address for your marketing emails.

-One great approach to a question in a welcome email is to be completely random.
+One great approach to a question in a welcome email is to be random.

 Asking them what challenges they face or what their favorite industry topic is can help you with future segmentation and targeted emails.
-On the other hand, you can build rapport and show personality when you ask them about their lives or recreational interests.
+You can build rapport and show personality when you ask them about their lives or recreational interests.

 Don’t forget to answer your random question, too, as the person sending your email, whether it’s you or the CEO.
 It’ll prompt more replies and bring a sense of relatability to your email.